tobymao/sqlglot/README.md

 ### AST Diff

-SQLGlot can calculate the difference between two expressions and output changes in a form of a sequence of actions needed to transform a source expression into a target one:
+SQLGlot can calculate the semantic difference between two expressions and output changes in a form of a sequence of actions needed to transform a source expression into a target one:

 ```python
 from sqlglot import diff, parse_one